If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 If You Need To Withdraw Your Child

 If your child is already attending a South Dakota public school you will need to officially withdraw them before beginning to homeschool.
-You will need to fill out an Initial Notification For Public School Exemption Certificate and send it to your local school district’s office.
+Fill out a Notification For Public School Exemption Certificate (see section above) and send it to your local public school administration office.
 Also contact your child’s school and ask if they have a withdrawal form for you to fill out.
 Otherwise, fill out and send in this withdrawal letter.

 (see legal reference #4)

 The South Dakota Homeschool Law does not require you to meet specific qualifications in order to homeschool.

 The South Dakota Homeschool Law requires you to homeschool for an “equivalent period of time, as in the public schools”.
 This is equal to a minimum of 437 hours/year for Kindergarten students, 875 hours/year for students in grades 1-5, and 962 hours/year for students in grades 6-12.

 The South Dakota Homeschool Law requires you to teach the following 2 educational subjects:

 NOTE: These are the only subjects required by the state.
 You can of course teach other subjects as long as you are teaching these two as a minimum.